annotation/text-fabric/docs/Api/App.md

             You can then delete data sources and modules when needed, and have them redownloaded
             at your wish, without any hassle or data loss.

-    ??? info "check=False"
-        If `True`, Text-Fabric will check the main source and each module for newer releases.
-        For every dataset for which a newer release than the locally available one is found, the newest data will be downloaded.

-    ??? info "lgc=False"
-        Normally, Text-Fabric will work with data that is stored under your `~/text-fabric-data`.
-        But if you have a local clone of a repository with data in `~/github/{org}/{repo}`,
-        and you want to use that instead, you can pass `lgc=True`.
-Text-Fabric will then look at your local GitHub directories.

-        This is handy when you are still developing your own data, and you make frequent changes
-        without wanting to publish every intermediate stage.

     ??? info "locations and modules arguments"
         If you want to add other search locations for TF features manually,